BradleyA/git-TEST-commit-automation/hooks/README.md

 #### Notes:

 - Include test cases with repository files being TESTed because changes need to be tracked.
-- And developers know what to test
+- Developers know what to test
 - Test case feedback for developer executing 'git commit -m '#145 closed - corrected xxxx' in a Git repository.
 It is important NOT to stop the git commit.